Dick Tracy (video game): Game Boy version

-MS-DOS version
+MS-DOS and Amiga version

-Dick Tracy: The Crime Solving Adventure was released in 1990 for MS-DOS by Walt Disney Software.
+Dick Tracy: The Crime Solving Adventure was developed by Distinctive Software and released in 1991 for MS-DOS and Amiga by Walt Disney Software.
 Players are encouraged to rise through the ranks of the detective bureau by using their detective skills, as well as their arcade prowess, to solve a series of crimes.
-Those familiar with the Touchestone movie will recognize an approach to closer famous Warren Betty incarnation of Tracy rather than the square-jawed comic strip caricature.
+Those familiar with the movie will recognize an approach to closer famous Warren Betty incarnation of Tracy rather than the square-jawed comic strip caricature.
 Basic comic strip colors are used.
 Voice balloons are employed for dialogue.
 Pointer balloons indicate objects that might otherwise have been obscured.

 Game elements

 The first of two major mechanics of gameplay is driving the squad car through the city.
 Detectives must steer their squad car through traffic, avoiding collisions with other cars.
 The second of the major gameplay mechanics is shooting out with bad guys.
 Once the player has stopped a villain in his car (either by pulling him over or colliding with his car and running him off the road) or entered a villain's hideout, he will almost invariably fin himself in a shootout with the villain, who shouts something like, "Eat lead, copper!" once he has shot the villain's strength down to nothing, the villain will surrender, leaving it up to Tracy whether to arrest or interrogate him.
 All in-game villains are male.

 Interrogation plays a major role solving crimes.
 Tracy will find clues at the crime scene and at various criminal hideouts.
 Clues must be processed by the crime lab.